 The American Board of Internal Medicine offers separate certificates in Pulmonary Disease and in Critical Care.

-For the 2011-2012 academic year, there were 137 ACGME-accredited combined training programs with 1,446 active positions in Pulmonary Disease and Critical Care Medicine, and there were 20 ACGME-accredited training programs with 80 active positions in Pulmonary Disease alone.
+For the 2013-2014 academic year, Accreditation Council for Graduate Medical Education (ACGME)-accredited 141 combined training programs with 1,556 active positions in Pulmonary Disease and Critical Care Medicine, and 19 training programs with 80 active positions in Pulmonary Disease alone.

 Major Professional Societies